civican/legisinfo/42-1/bills/C-58/bill_text.md

     the 41st business day after the day on which the head of the government institution receives a report under subsection 37(2), if a third party or the Privacy Commissioner is also provided with the report.

-  **(5)** For the purposes of this section, the head of the government institution is deemed to have received the report on the fifth business day after the day on which the order is made.
+  **(5)** For the purposes of this section, the head of the government institution is deemed to have received the report on the fifth business day after the date of the report.

 ### Section 36.2

-If the Information Commissioner intends to make an order requiring the head of a government institution to disclose a record or a part of a record that the head of the institution refuses to disclose under subsection 19(1), the Information Commissioner may consult the Privacy Commissioner and may, in the course of the consultation, disclose to him or her personal information.
+If the Information Commissioner intends to make an order requiring the head of a government institution to disclose a record or a part of a record that the head of the institution refuses to disclose under subsection 19(1), the Information Commissioner shall consult the Privacy Commissioner and may, in the course of the consultation, disclose to him or her personal information.

 ### Section 36.3